uillinois-community/powershell-scripts/modules/AgileGitHubCLI_README.md

 ## About

 This library provides a set of opinionated commands that perform common agile searches using GitHub CLI.

 I have had trouble keeping `PowerShellForGitHub` working, so I am gradually migrating functionality from `AgileGitHub.psm1`, which relies on `PowerShellForGitHub` into this repository, which does not.

+A drawback of this approach is that the output of GitHub CLI is nice for printing to the screen, but requires a tool like `awk` to parse.

 ## Core Functionality